 Through her research Dr Niklison-Chirou discovered that aggressive medulloblastomas that express the p73 protein are addicted to an amino acid called glutamine.
 Glutamine is common in our diets and found in foods such as beef, chicken, fish, dairy products, eggs, wheat and vegetables such as beans, beetroot, cabbage, spinach and carrots.

-This addiction means that glutamine starvation or glutamine inhibitors can restrict the growth of aggressive Medullablastoma (MBs) and this was demonstrated in MB tumours in mice.
-Additionally, Dr Niklison-Chirou found that a glutamine restricted diet improved the effect of chemotherapy treatment for MB in these mice.
+This addiction means that glutamine starvation or glutamine inhibitors can restrict the growth of aggressive Medullablastoma (MBs) and this was demonstrated in MB tumours in preclinical models.
+Additionally, Dr Niklison-Chirou found that a glutamine restricted diet improved the effect of chemotherapy treatment for MB in these preclinical models.

 Understanding how p73 changes the metabolism in MB cells, has the potential to uncover key factors allowing cancer cells to adapt and survive under metabolic stresses such as low oxygen environment and nutrient starvation and this research will help to lay the basis for the discovery of new disease characteristics for drug targeting.